Joe1221/uni/mth/tex/literature.md

 # analysis

+The duality between the gradient and divergence operators on bounded Lipschitz domains -- HDIV!!

 Convex Functional Analysis, Kurdila -- Chapter 7, 7.2.2
 Variational analysis in Sobolev and BV spaces: applications to PDEs and optimization